Restricted volumes on K\"ahler manifolds: Introduction

 On the other hand, in the absolute case when $V=X$, a general theory of moving intersection products was developed by Boucksom and his collaborators \cite{BoT, BDPP, BEGZ,BFJ}.
 Our goal is to extend these ideas to the relative case, and to develop a parallel theory to the algebraic case \cite{ELMNP}.
 In the case of nef classes, this was achieved in our earlier work \cite{CT} (see also \cite{CT2,CT3}).

 Let now $X$ be a compact K\"ahler manifold, let $\alpha$ a closed real $(1,1)$ form such that its cohomology class $[\alpha]$ is pseudoeffective, and let $V\subset X$ an irreducible positive-dimensional analytic subvariety.
 We wish to define the numerical restricted volume $\langle \alpha^{\dim V}\rangle_{X|V}$.
-If $V\subset E_{nn}(\alpha)$ (the non-nef locus of $[\alpha]$ as defined in \cite{Bo2}) we define $\langle \alpha^{\dim V}\rangle_{X|V}=0$, while if $V\not\subset E_{nn}(\alpha)$ we define
+If $V\subset E_{\rm nn}(\alpha)$ (the non-nef locus of $[\alpha]$ as defined in \cite{Bo2}) we define $\langle \alpha^{\dim V}\rangle_{X|V}=0$, while if $V\not\subset E_{\rm nn}(\alpha)$ we define

-where the supremum is over all closed real $(1,1)$ currents $T$ in the class $[\alpha]$ which satisfy $T\geq -\ve\omega$ on $X$, such that $T$ has analytic singularities which do not contain $V$.
-The fact that such currents $T$ exist follows from the assumption that $V\not\subset E_{nn}(\alpha)$, as we will see.
+where $(\cdot)_{\rm ac}$ denoted the absolutely continuous part in the Lebesgue decomposition (as in \cite{Bo}), and the supremum is over all closed real $(1,1)$ currents $T$ in the class $[\alpha]$ which satisfy $T\geq -\ve\omega$ on $X$, such that $T$ has analytic singularities which do not contain $V$.
+The fact that such currents $T$ exist follows from the assumption that $V\not\subset E_{\rm nn}(\alpha)$, as we will see.
 Also, if we choose $V=X$ then we have

 the volume of $[\alpha]$, as defined by Boucksom \cite{Bo}.

 This analytic definition coincides with the ``mobile intersection number''

 defined in Boucksom's thesis \cite[Definition 3.2.1]{BoT}, where he proves some of its basic properties.
 For example, \cite[Proposition 3.2.2]{BoT} shows that when the class $[\alpha]$ is nef then we simply have that